 Under the 2005 amendments to the country's religion law, religious organizations must register both with the national and regional Ministry of Justice offices.
 Unregistered religious activity is an administrative offense.
-To register, a religious organization is required to have at least 10 members and to submit an application to the Ministry of Justice;

-The Kazakh government has penalized some Muslim groups, including some that espouse extremist political agendas.
-Human rights groups have expressed concern that due process is not being followed in many of these actions and that police, investigatory, and judicial officials have not provided public access either to trials or to information about these cases. registration may be denied if the organization does not have enough members or if its charter violates the law.
+To register, a religious organization is required to have at least 10 members and to submit an application to the Ministry of Justice; registration may be denied if the organization does not have enough members or if its charter violates the law.
 If literature has not been vetted during the registration process, it is deemed illegal.
 Foreigners are permitted to register religious organizations, but Kazakh citizens must comprise the majority of the 10 founders.
 The 2005 amendments also incorporated aspects of administrative code Article 375, allowing authorities to suspend the activities or to fine the leaders of unregistered groups.